slyval/guidelines/SAP Commerce/Commerce Conventions.md

 This cannot be stressed enough for most ecommerce solutions.
 The basic principle of transactional design is that every action must pass as expected and any failues must lead to a rollback.
 Either everything passes or nothing passes.
 Every transactional action must executed in a transaction.
 This is implementation through the usage of the  **de.hybris.platform.tx.Transaction** utility as well as the **de.hybris.platform.tx.TransactionBody**

-the example shows how to implement transactional logic.
-Any exception that occures within the execute method result in a rollback of anything that happens in
+The example shows how to implement transactional logic.
+Any exception that occures within the execute method result in a rollback of any commits that could have been performed

 		Transaction.current().execute(new TransactionBody()
 			{